ServiceStack/ServiceStack.OrmLite/README.md

 OrmLite is also included in [ServiceStack](https://github.com/ServiceStack/ServiceStack/downloads) or available to download separately in
 [/downloads](https://github.com/ServiceStack/ServiceStack.OrmLite/downloads).

-## New Sql Expression strong-typed API
+## New strong-typed Sql Expression API

-Sql Expression API

 We've now added SQL Expression support to bring you even nicer LINQ-liked querying to all our providers.
 To give you a flavour here are some examples with their partial SQL output (done in SQL Server):